Mecha-nudges for Machines: Label Construction

 \section{Label Construction}

-Because we are interested in whether AI agents are being mecha-nudged toward positive product selection of Etsy listings, we construct $B_M$ by prompting a proxy LLM to issue a binary selection decision for each listing based on its title and description (the exact wording of each prompt is given at the end of the section).
+Because we are interested in whether AI agents are being mecha-nudged by Etsy listings, we construct $Z_M$ by prompting a proxy LLM to issue a binary decision for each listing based on its title and description, then picking the token with the higher probability (the exact wording of each prompt is given at the end of the section).
 Under oracle-style prompts this closely approximates a buy/not-buy judgment; under our main Etsy-specific prompt (V4), it is better understood as a selective recommendation or surfacing decision rather than raw purchase propensity.
 The results are robust to the exact pair of tokens used to express the select/pass decision (Table \ref{tab:tokens}) and to the specific prompt as well (Table \ref{tab:prompts}), though we use Prompt V4 in our main experiments because it is Etsy-specific and yields a slightly stronger effect than the rest.
 Note that for cost reasons, the token and prompt ablations are done with Gemma-3-27B-IT as the labeling model.

 When the labeling LLM is prompted without any constraint on output distribution, the resulting label balance is highly sensitive to the specific prompt formulation.
-For instance, under GPT-5-mini with SELECT/PASS tokens, roughly 16\% of pre-period and 5\% of post-period listings receive the positive label.
-Imbalances pose a direct problem for fine-tuning: when one class dominates, a model can achieve low cross-entropy simply by assigning near-constant probability to the majority label---effectively acting as a weighted coin---without learning any meaningful relationship between listing content $X$ and the label $B_M$.
-Although \pvi is designed to account for this in theory, since the null model and the content model are both exposed to the same marginal distribution of $B_M$, in practice severe imbalance degrades the quality of the fine-tuned content model and introduces noise into the usable information estimates.
+Imbalances pose a direct problem for fine-tuning: when one class dominates, a model can achieve low cross-entropy simply by assigning near-constant probability to the majority label---effectively acting as a weighted coin---without learning any meaningful relationship between listing content $X$ and the label $Z_M$.
+Although \pvi is designed to account for this in theory, since the null model and the content model are both exposed to the same marginal distribution of $Z_M$, in practice severe imbalance degrades the quality of the fine-tuned content model and introduces noise into the usable information estimates.